Ai-Quest88/pocket-penny-wizard/docs/business-plan.md

 ### Funding Strategy Overview

 #### Investment Thesis
-**Pocket Penny Wizard** represents a significant opportunity in the underserved Australian personal finance market.
+**Finsight** represents a significant opportunity in the underserved Australian personal finance market.
 With the shutdown of Mint and limited Australian-focused solutions, there's a clear market gap for a modern, AI-powered platform designed specifically for Australian users.

 **Key Investment Highlights**:
 - **Large Addressable Market**: $6B+ Australian personal finance software market